 Protein sources that recommended for German Shepherds include:

-- Meats, such as chicken, duck, turkey, pork, and beef;
+- Meats, such as chicken, duck, turkey, pork, beef, bison, and lamb

-- Fish, such as tuna, salmon, and cod;
+- Fish, such as tuna (canned), salmon, herring, and cod

 Just like humans, German Shepherds need fiber in their diet to have a healthy gut and reduce the chances of bowel issues.